DataDog/serverless-plugin-datadog/README.md

   - serverless-typescript
 ```

-### What if I use webpack?

-You are recommended to use the prebuilt layers (i.e., set `addLayers` to `true`, which is the default), and add `datadog-lambda-js` and `dd-trace` to the [externals](https://webpack.js.org/configuration/externals/) section of your webpack config.
+If you use TypeScript, you may encounter the error of missing type definitions.
+A missing type definition happens when you use the prebuilt layers (for example, set `addLayers` to `true`, which is the default) and need to import helper functions from the `datadog-lambda-js` and `dd-trace` packages to submit custom metrics or instrument a specific function.
+To resolve the error, add `datadog-lambda-js` and `dd-trace` to the `devDependencies` list of your project's package.json.

 ## Opening Issues

-If you encounter a bug with this package, we want to hear about it.
-Before opening a new issue, search the existing issues to avoid duplicates.
+If you encounter a bug with this package, let us know by filing an issue!
+Before opening a new issue, please search the existing issues to avoid duplicates.

 When opening an issue, include your Serverless Framework version, Python/Node.js version, and stack trace if available.
-In addition, include the steps to reproduce when appropriate.
+Also, please include the steps to reproduce when appropriate.

 You can also open an issue for a feature request.